LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 As soon as the start method of a :class:`~crappy.blocks.Block` is called, it starts running in a new :obj:`~multiprocessing.Process` separate from the ``__main__`` one.
-It therefore lives it own independent life, and is only linked to the ``__main__`` Process by the :mod:`multiprocessing` synchronization objects.
+It therefore lives its own independent life, and is only linked to the ``__main__`` Process by the :mod:`multiprocessing` synchronization objects.
 The ``__main__`` Process still has the option to kill the Blocks, if at the end of Crappy they do not stop by themselves.

-When a Block is started, it firsts sets its :obj:`~logging.Logger` and runs its :meth:`~crappy.blocks.Block.prepare` method to perform any preliminary task.
+When a Block is started, it first sets its :obj:`~logging.Logger`.
+Under the ``fork`` start method, it immediately closes the configuration Pipe endpoints that belong to other Blocks.
+It then runs :meth:`~crappy.blocks.Block.prepare` to perform any preliminary task.

+For a VisionBlock, its specialized ``prepare`` method first performs the work needed to determine its final image format and processing state.
+An image source handles its incoming configuration requests and sends the results.
+Requesting consumers wait for these responses and create their processing helpers.
+Their eventual call to :meth:`crappy.blocks.vision.VisionBlock.prepare` obtains the synchronization objects stored on all incoming ImageLinks.
+A source with image outputs creates its single :class:`multiprocessing.shared_memory.SharedMemory` segment, publishes its shape and dtype, and signals that the buffer is ready.
+Each consumer waits for that signal, attaches to the segment, and allocates a local array into which coherent frames will be copied.
+These waits periodically check the preparation Barrier and stop Event, so another Block's failure does not leave them waiting indefinitely.
+Rejecting image-only cycles when the graph is constructed also ensures that buffer dependencies can be resolved.

-Then, it reaches the :obj:`~multiprocessing.Barrier`, where it waits for all the other Blocks and the ``__main__`` Process to be ready.
-If anything wrong happens before that, the Block breaks the Barrier, thus signaling its failure to the other ones through a :obj:`~threading.BrokenBarrierError`.
+After preparation, the Block reaches the :obj:`~multiprocessing.Barrier`, where it waits for all the other Blocks and the ``__main__`` Process to be ready.
+If anything goes wrong before that, the Block breaks the Barrier, thus signaling its failure to the other ones through a :obj:`~threading.BrokenBarrierError`.

 As soon as all the other Processes are ready, the Barrier breaks and releases the Block.
 This one then waits a second time for the ``__main__`` Process to